-- Improved robustness against corrupt input PDF documents. - Improved annotation appearance generation for polyline, squiggly, and stamp annotations. - Removed the font ZapfDingbats.ttf from the product kit as it is not required anymore.
+- Improved rendering engine R2 performance when using Type 3 fonts. - Improved robustness against corrupt input PDF documents. - Improved annotation appearance generation for polyline, squiggly, and stamp annotations. - Removed the font ZapfDingbats.ttf from the product kit as it is not required anymore.

-- Improved support for and robustness against corrupt input PDF documents. - Improved repair of embedded font programs that are corrupt. - New support for OpenType font collections in installed font collection. - Improved metadata generation for standard PDF properties.
+- Improved support for and robustness against corrupt input PDF documents. - Improved repair of embedded font programs that are corrupt.

+- New support for OpenType font collections in installed font collection. - Improved metadata generation for standard PDF properties.

-- Improved creation of annotation appearances to use less memory and processing time. - Added repair functionality for TrueType font programs whose glyphs are not ordered correctly.
+- Improved creation of annotation appearances to use less memory and processing time. - Added repair functionality for TrueType font programs whose glyphs are not ordered correctly. - New option -o to set the output directory for generated images.

-9 Licensing, Copyright, and Contact
+9 Licensing, copyright, and contact

-PDF Tools AG is a world leader in PDF (Portable Document Format) software, delivering reliable PDF products to international customers in all market segments.
+Pdftools (PDF Tools AG) is a world leader in PDF software, delivering reliable PDF products to international customers in all market segments.

-PDF Tools AG provides server-based software products designed specifically for developers, integrators, consultants, customizing specialists and IT-departments.
+Pdftools provides server-based software products designed specifically for developers, integrators, consultants, customizing specialists, and IT departments.
 Thousands of companies worldwide use our products directly and hundreds of thousands of users benefit from the technology indirectly via a global network of OEM partners.
 The tools can be easily embedded into application programs and are available for a multitude of operating system platforms.

-Licensing and Copyright

-The 3-HeightsTM PDF to Image Converter Service is copyrighted.
-This user's manual is also copyright protected; it may be copied and given away provided that it remains unchanged including the copyright notice.
+Licensing and copyright The 3-Heights® PDF to Image Converter Service is copyrighted.
+This user manual is also copyright protected; It may be copied and distributed provided that it remains unchanged including the copyright notice.